vishnucontrol/Few_Shot_Learning/README.md

-Siamese Network for Few-Shot Learning on ADNI Dataset 🧠 Project Overview
+🧠 Siamese Network for Few-Shot Learning on ADNI Dataset
-This project implements a Siamese Neural Network for Few-Shot Learning (FSL) on the Alzheimer's Disease Neuroimaging Initiative (ADNI) dataset.
-The primary goal is to achieve high classification accuracy on imbalanced or limited training data by leveraging pairwise similarity learning.

-🔍 Problem Statement
+1. 🔍 Problem Statement
+Standard deep learning models often fail when:

+Training data is limited

+Classes are imbalanced

-Standard deep learning models struggle when data is scarce or classes are imbalanced.
-To overcome this, we use a Siamese Network that learns to compare images, rather than classify them independently.
-This method is effective for medical datasets like ADNI, where acquiring large labeled samples is challenging.
+To address this, we use a Siamese Neural Network that learns pairwise similarity instead of directly classifying samples.
+This is especially useful in medical imaging (like ADNI), where labeled data is hard to obtain.

-📁 Dataset
+2. 📁 Dataset Description
-Source: ADNI (Alzheimer's Disease Neuroimaging Initiative)
+Source: ADNI

 Classes:

-AD (Alzheimer's Disease)

-CN (Cognitively Normal)

-MCI (Mild Cognitive Impairment)
+AD: Alzheimer’s Disease

+CN: Cognitively Normal

+MCI: Mild Cognitive Impairment

-Input Shape: 128x128 grayscale images (converted to 3-channel RGB for MobileNetV2 compatibility)
+Image Shape: 128×128 grayscale images
+(converted to 3-channel RGB to work with MobileNetV2)

-Data Format: Folder structure per class
+Structure: Folder-per-class format for easy loading

-🧠 Model Architecture
+3. 🧠 Model Architecture
-A Siamese Network architecture was implemented using MobileNetV2 as the backbone for feature extraction.

-Key Features:
-Backbone: MobileNetV2 (from scratch, weights=None)
+Base Model: MobileNetV2 (weights=None)

+Siamese Setup:

-Input: Pairs of images
+Input: Pair of images

-Output: Softmax over 3 classes
+Output: Softmax across 3 classes (AD, CN, MCI)

 Pairing Strategy:

 Each anchor image is paired with:

-A positive sample (same class)
+A positive image (same class)

-A negative sample (different class)
+A negative image (different class)

-The labels for each pair are based on the anchor image.
+Labels are assigned only from the anchor

-This ensures consistency during training and correct label propagation through the loss function.

-All pairs are shuffled randomly to avoid order bias.

-⚙️ Implementation Details
+Final training data is shuffled to prevent ordering bias

+4. ⚙️ Training Configuration
 Framework: TensorFlow 2.x / Keras

-Loss Function: Categorical Crossentropy
+Loss: Categorical Crossentropy

 Optimizer: Adam